Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Introduction

 Cyclability problems and their near-relatives, have been widely studied for many graph classes.
 We make no attempt at a comprehensive listing of results in this area here, but instead refer the reader to the recent survey of Gould [G].
 For the class of claw-free graphs there are many published results as well.
 We refer the interested reader to \cite{FFR} which surveys results for claw-free graphs.
 Chudnovskey and Seymour recently published a deep analysis of claw-free graphs in a series of eight papers.
 (Cf. \cite{CS1} for more information.)

 Note that, a $k$-connected graph may not have a cycle through any given $k$ vertices which avoids a specified vertex.
-For example, the complete bipartite graph $K_{k,k}$ cannot have a cycle through all $k$-vertices in one bipartite set which avoids a vertex from another bipartite set.
+For example, the complete bipartite graph $K_{k,k}$ cannot have a cycle through all $k$ vertices in one bipartite set which avoids a vertex from the other bipartite set.
 Hence the graph $K_{3,3}$ shows that a 3-connected cubic graph may not be $C(3,1)$.
 Similarly, the 3-cube ($Q_3$) demonstrates that a 3-connected plane graph may not be $C(4,1)$.
-However, the connectivity of a graph does have a strong connection with property $C(m,n)$.
+However, the connectivity of a graph does have a strong connection with the property $C(m,n)$.

+Matthews and Sumner \cite{MS} conjectured that every 4-connected claw-free graph has cyclability $|V(G)|$, that is, every such graph has a Hamilton cycle.
+This conjecture still remains open.
 An immediate corollary of Theorem~\ref{thm:9-vtx-clawfree} guarantees that a 4-connected claw-free graph is $C(9,1)$.
 But what about 3-connected claw-free graphs?
-The main result of the present paper settles this problem by proving the following result.
+Combining the results of Sections 3,4 and 5, we prove the following theorem which is our main result on cyclability in 3-connected claw-free graphs.

 \begin{thm} Let $G$ be a 3-connected claw-free graph and $S$ be a set with $k\le 6$ vertices.
 Then for every vertex of $S$, $G$ has a cycle avoiding this vertex but containing all the remaining $k-1$ vertices of $S$. \end{thm}